 Ref: Hans J. Wegner.
 A Nordic Design Icon from Tønder.
-Edited by Anne Blonde.
+Edited by Anne Blond.

-The two Carl Hansen & Son chairs show a particularly clear kinship in their application of the same weaving technique, which in the easy chair entails the use of over 400 metres of papercord and ten hours of hand work.
+These two Carl Hansen & Son chairs show a particularly clear kinship in their application of the same weaving technique, which in the easy chair entails the use of over 400 metres of papercord and ten hours of hand work.
 The effect is particularly beautiful in the dining room chair, where Wegner allowed the weave to continue down

-designers like Wegner and certain furniture manufacturers consciously attempted to steer consumers away from buying overstuffed sets of furniture and toward investing in individual pieces.
+CH23 and CH25 came into being at a revolutionary point in time when young designers like Wegner and certain furniture manufacturers consciously attempted to steer consumers away from buying overstuffed sets of furniture and toward investing in individual pieces.
 The consumer could purchase pieces of furniture one at a time as needed, to use in a variety of combinations throughout the home.
 The furniture had to be sturdy, but easy to move around to make housework easier.
 It would also be mass-produced in order to keep the price down without sacrificing quality.

 Besides CH23 and CH25, Wegner also designed models CH22 and CH24 (the Wishbone Chair) for Carl Hansen & Son during 1949-50.
 Even though the four chairs were not primarily based on the use of straight lines that would be easy for machinery to handle and thereby make production less dependent on the human hand, it was still a step in that direction.
 All four lived up to these new furniture demands and were also a sales success from the moment they were presented at the furniture fair in Fredericia.